ConnorRollinMiller/EcommerceReact/README.md

    - Get rid of all individual icons components and make one `Icon` component
    - Group each shoe in `orderHistory` by each individual order on `OrderHistoryPage`
    - Add `admin` / CMS capabilities for `site owner`
+   - compress all images & make them the same size / crop